 The Top 5 Most Dangerous Roads in Montana

 With few dense urban centers, most people are surprised to learn Montana is the most dangerous state to drive in.
 With a record 22.6 car accident deaths per 100,000 people, Montana’s roads and highways are some of the most deadly in the entire country.
-The biggest reasons why are due to low seat belt use, only 74% compared to the national average of 87%, and a culture of drinking and driving.
-Too often, driving in Montana is a gamble for too many commuters.
+The biggest reasons are low seat belt use, only 74% compared to the national average of 87%, and a culture of drinking and driving.
+Too often, driving in Montana is a gamble for many commuters.
 Below is a list The Montana Advocates have compiled of the top 5 deadliest roadways in all of Montana.

 5. US Highway 191: An Icy Gauntlet of Death

-During the winter US Highway 191 is so dangerous that locals suggest avoiding driving through the Canyon despite it being the quickest route to Bozeman and the Yellowstone National Park.
+During the winter, US Highway 191 is so dangerous that locals suggest avoiding driving through the Canyon despite it being the quickest route to Bozeman and the Yellowstone National Park.
 Running north to south from Bozeman down to West Yellowstone, US 191 is a snaking and twisting reach of carnage and destruction during the snowy season and is responsible for plenty of car accidents each year.
-Built in the shadows of two mountain ranges and long known as the preferred route for hurried 18-wheelers that skid and slid as they rush to deliver their cargo, driving through this expanse of Montana asphalt is a little like running the gauntlet.
+Built in the shadows of two mountain ranges and long known as the preferred route for hurried 18-wheelers that skid and slide as they rush to deliver their cargo, driving through this expanse of Montana asphalt is a little like running the gauntlet.
 Traveling down an iced US 191 is without a doubt a white-knuckle, panic-inducing experience.
 Any motorist prone to heart palpitations or a weak bladder should probably just take Highway 287 instead.